 -

-If they’re stubborn, a professional extraction might be your best bet.
+If they are stubborn, a professional facial might be your best bet.

 -

-A spot treatment with benzoyl peroxide can help reduce the redness.
+A targeted spot application can help address the look of redness.

 -

-Keep your skincare routine simple and avoid harsh products that could irritate your skin.
+Keep your skincare routine simple and avoid harsh products that could further upset your skin.

 -